Adnan-Hanif/ManualTesting/README.md

 # ManualTesting
-we will do Testing and we will create different test cases for facebook and amazon.
+ we will create different test cases for facebook and amazon.
 ## Tools
+Jira